stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 COPY ./nginx.conf /etc/nginx/nginx.conf
 ```

-This Dockerfile will uses the official NGINX image with a copy of you're custom configuration.
+This Dockerfile uses the official NGINX image with a copy of your custom configuration.
 The configuration enables web sockets, compression, client and server caching of static files for the ***appx.local*** website:

 ```bash
 worker_processes 2; # 2 * Number of CPUs